 Planting Sonoran Desert Food Forests and growing community resilience since 1996

-Desert Harvesters began in the late 1990's in Tucson's Dunbar/Spring neighborhood, (dunbarspring.org), a historic African-American neighborhood, with activities like rainwater harvesting work parties, native tree-planting events, and food-sharing feasts.
-Since then, thousands of native perennial trees like velvet mesquite, foothills palo verde, and ironwood have been planted there, providing food, shade, and many other benefits.
-Desert Harvesters has consulted for and assisted other neighborhoods to replicate this restorative and regenerative food forest model.
+Desert Harvesters began in the late 1990's in various Tucson neighborhoods including Dunbar/Spring (dunbarspring.org), a historic African-American neighborhood, with activities like rainwater harvesting work parties, native tree-planting events, and info and food-sharing feasts.
+Since then, thousands of native perennial trees like velvet mesquite, foothills palo verde, and ironwood have been planted, providing food, shade and cooling, and many other benefits.
+Desert Harvesters' team has consulted for and assisted other neighborhoods to replicate this restorative and regenerative food forest model.
 Shaping landscapes to capture precious but limited rainwater with features like basins and swales transforms large volumes of storm water from a flood problem into a free, abundant, and sustainable irrigation resource.

 In 2017, a generous grant from LUSH Foundation funded the production of Eat Mesquite and More: A Cookbook for Sonoran Desert Foods and Living, featuring 17 different desert foods, 178 unique community-contributed recipes, interesting stories, a harvest calendar, and guides for desert living.
 This greatly expanded resource increased awareness of Desert Harvesters work in the community, and the cookbook received multiple awards.

 in 2012, DH team members were hired to produce hands-on demonstrations and tastings at Community Food Bank's Santa Cruz River Farmers Market, with a focus on native Sonoran Desert foods plants that provide food security and nutrition, and can be easily grown in back yards, neighborhoods, schools, rights-of-way, and other property commons like city and county parks.
-These demos and tastings featured seasonal ingredients from Sonoran Desert bean trees (desert ironwood, palo verde, mesquite), berries (desert and canyon hackberry, wolfberry, greythorn, chiltepin), cactus (barrel, cholla, saguaro, prickly pear, pincushion), greens, herbs, flowers, and medicinal shrubs and annuals.
+These demos and tastings featured seasonal ingredients from Sonoran Desert bean trees (desert ironwood, palo verde, mesquite), berries (hackberry, wolfberry, chiltepin), cactus (barrel, cholla, saguaro, prickly pear, pincushion), greens, herbs, flowers, and medicinal shrubs and annuals.
 Hundreds of people have attended this market over the years, many who are demo regulars excited to try the innovative desert food samples DH offers.

 These demos and additional Pima County Public Library presentations continued into early spring 2020, when Covid-19 safety guidelines went into effect.
 This hiatus has enabled DH to review its past 20 years and clarify its purpose and path forward.